Our favorite small bathroom ideas will help you to make the most of your bijou bathroom with instant decor inspiration and clever design tips

 In the early planning stages, it is important to get placements of every aspect of a small bathroom right and this includes picking your bathroom lighting ideas promptly.

-of planning a bathroom is all the different types of lighting needed,’ says Marketa Rypacek, managing director at Industville.
+‘The most overlooked part of planning a bathroom is all the different types of lighting needed,’ says Marketa Rypacek, managing director at Industville.
 Ensure you have overhead lighting, as well as task lighting around the mirror.

-Consider where natural light comes into the space and remember that
+Consider where natural light comes into the space and remember that all bathroom lighting needs an appropriate IP rating.

 11. DECORATE A SMALL BATHROOM WITH WALLPAPER